The Assassination Rogue PVP Guide

 |Rings||Enchant Ring – Greater Agility: 160 Agility, Requires Enchanting 550|

-Note: Landslide procs from separate weapons do stack with each other.
+Note: Dancing Steel procs from separate weapons do stack with each other.
 Back to back procs from the same weapon do not stack, but they do refresh the duration of the effect.

 - Can be either Horde or Alliance